Throughout the year we invite or select guest ceramic artists to exhibit their work at our shop for a limited period of 1-2 months.

 This year I have been shortlisted for the international Nasser Sparkasse Ceramic Price Westerwald/Germany.
 2017 I exhibited for the first time at Ceramic Art London.
 I also got an honourable mention for two of my entries into the International Ceramic Festival competition Japan.
 My work was featured in the 289 issue of Ceramic Review for their Masterclass series in 2018.

-August/September is Jack Welbourne:
+August/September 2019 was Jack Welbourne:

 Jack found clay at Plymouth College of Art while studying Art & Design.